cafrinko/Meal-Tracker-App/README.md

 ## Description

-_This application allows a user to log foods they've eaten, along with a description of the foods and # of calories in the foods.
+_This application allows a user to log foods they've eaten, along with a description and # of calories in the foods.
 The user can also filter by high (above 500) and low (500 and below) calorie foods._

 ## Setup/Installation Requirements